nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Displays a list of relevant contacts related to the search query if no search result available.

 Example:
-* `search t/family` returns all people tagged with family in the contact list.
+* `search t/family` returns all contacts tagged with family in the contact list.
 * `search and a/NUS p/86178789` returns all contacts with that address and phone number.
 * `search t/cs2103t t/tp` returns all contacts tagged with both cs2103t and tp.
 * `search or t/friends t/family` returns all contacts tagged with either friends or family.
-* `search n/Johm` is supposed to return an empty result since there is no person named `Johm` in the contact list, but now it will return people with names similar to that.
+* `search n/Johm` is supposed to return an empty result since there is no contact named `Johm` in the list of contacts, but now it will return contacts with names similar to that.
 For example, `John`.

 ### Autocomplete: `search`